 OEM partners are especially concerned about affordable, consistent turnaround times that help them meet (or exceed) existing Service Level Agreements.
 Your service repair partner should be committed to finding new ways to improve the repair process and upgrade the final customer’s service experience.
 That value-add can help your company stand out from competitors.

-Suppose your company comes up with the following strategy: accelerate international growth 6% in 2019 by using an outsourced global repair partner in our strategic economic zones.
+Suppose your company comes up with the following strategy: accelerate international growth 6% in the next year by using an outsourced global maintenance partner in our strategic economic zones.

 How?
 That’s always the hard part.
 There are many planning items to consider: